 All the research methodology of the graduation theses followed quantitative research.
 Seventy percent determined the sampling, and all researchers determined their sampling using the Taro Yamane formula.
 Ninety-five percent selected sampling using simple random sampling methodology.
 Most research methodologies used quantitative research because this determines factual knowledge from research results which has the least error.
 Thus, data collection was designed as number and variables were controlled.
 Instruments for data collection, data analysis and evaluation were prepared systematically.
 Kijpreedaborisut (2008) explained that the advantage of quantitative research was that it looked for the facts systematically, applied predictions and searched for correlations between variables, considered each variable rationally, applied statistical analysis and referred the results to the population group.
 However, the researcher considered that research on agricultural extension and development related to Social Science which studied social phenomena.
-Inferences from quantitative research were unable to deal with phenomena and consequently qualitative research was required.
+Inferences from quantitative research was required.